 Kristin Repsher is a professional landscape and travel photographer.
-She can usually be found trying to capture a unique angle on a location, even if it means getting up at 3.30am for a sunrise or staying out late into the night (and getting eaten alive by mosquitos) to capture the Milky Way overhead.
+She can usually be found trying to capture a unique angle on a location, even if it means getting up at 3.30 am for sunrise or staying out late into the night (and getting eaten alive by mosquitos) to capture the Milky Way overhead.

 In between photo shoots, she can often be found hiking in the backcountry or throwing herself out of perfectly good airplanes.
 She usually lives to tell the tale on her blog, A Pair of Boots and a Backpack.

 When you arrive at a location, don’t start shooting immediately to try to capture everything in a scene.
 While it’s always tempting to do this, it’s better to sit back and really take in the place for a few minutes before you start taking photos.
 Not only will you get a better feel for the light, but you’ll also notice little details that you don’t always see in that first impression.
 Those little details tend to tell the story of a scene and often make a more powerful image.

 Also, if you have the chance, try to visit the spots you’re most excited about in the hour after sunrise or the hour before sunset.
 This time is called “golden hour” and will add some beautiful tones and shadows to your photos, especially compared to mid-day, which is a tough time to shoot due to the harsh glare of the sun.

 Rhonda Krause is a travel photographer and writer based in Edmonton, Canada.
 She founded the blog Travel?
 Yes Please!, to showcase the places she has visited and provide helpful, first-hand tips to other travelers.
 She hopes her blog and photography inspire others to travel and experience our wonderful world!